w-decker/VectorHaSH/README.md

 # Episodic and associative memory from spatial scaffolds in the hippocampus

-This is the official implementation of [Episodic and associative memory from spatial scaffolds in the hippocampus](https://www.nature.com/articles/s41586-024-08392-y).
+This is a fork of the official implementation of [Episodic and associative memory from spatial scaffolds in the hippocampus](https://www.nature.com/articles/s41586-024-08392-y).
 In this code we implement Vector-HaSH (Vector Hippocampal Scaffolded Heteroassociative Memory), a neocortical-entorhinal-hippocampal network that implements a high-capacity general associative memory, spatial memory and episodic memory.

 ## Citation
-If you use this code for your research, please cite our paper.
+If you use this code for your research, please cite the paper.
 ```
 ﻿@Article{Chandra2025,
 author={Chandra, Sarthak